-- 8am (if she threatens us a lot the night before, and gets lucky) – wake to full on lights, the birthday song and a chorus of ‘Open ze eyes!!!!’
+- 8am (if I threaten them a lot the night before, and get lucky) – wake to full on lights, the birthday song and a chorus of ‘Open ze eyes!!!!’

 - 8.01 – groan oooompf! as two S/M-sized bodies jump into bed too, one of them wielding a light-sabre